springtype-org/springtype/README.md

     - for bootstrapping a new project
   - ssr
     - implement express router bridge
+    - API for environment check
+    - initial state for server-side rendering
+    - how to identify first whole rendering
+    - export router ($st.Router)
   - webcomponent
     - add initial rendering algorithm ("spark")
     - use differential rendering algorithm ("graphmaster") only for 1+n